cngroupdk/indeed-webgl/Readme.md

-# InDeEd WebGL - Basic Rendering
+# InDeEd WebGL - Advanced Rendering

 To run the project:
 1. Make sure you have NodeJS installed